goatgirl86/Final_Project_Wildfires/README.md

 ### Machine Learning
 Using our knowledge of Supervised and Unsupervised Machine Learning, we ran several different models on our dataset.
-- **Unsupervised Machine Learning**: KMeans, Primary Component Analysis (PCA), and Heirarchical Clustering were all used to identify 'groupings' of datapoints based on temperature, humidity, and wind variables.
+- **Unsupervised Machine Learning**: KMeans, Primary Component Analysis (PCA), and Heirarchical Clustering were all used to identify 'groupings' of datapoints based on temperature, humidity, and wind variables. *Note: Unsupervised Machine Learning was NOT used for the deployment of our machine learning model but rather used for visualization purposes.*

 ***Sreenshot 7**: Unsupervised Machine Learning KMeans Scaled Model Plot showing 3 classes of pre_7 weather data (weather condition 7 days prior to fire start)*